-The geographical names used in this book are chosen for the sake of brevity and common usage.
+The geographical names used in this publication are chosen for the sake of brevity and common usage.
 Wherever possible, the country (or territory) name preferred by the organization concerned is used, providing this is possible within the limits of standardization required for mailing or statistical purposes.
 It is important to note that some organizations insist on the inclusion of territories on the same basis as countries, or on the inclusion of countries or territories that are not recognized by other organizations.
-It is not the intention of the editors to take a position with regard to the political or diplomatic implications of geographical names or continental groupings used.